Sukanyasingh3/Prediction-ML-algorithms/README.md

 ```
 ## Results

-The results of each algorithm are documented in the `results/` directory.
+The results of each algorithm are documented in the `results` directory.
 This includes performance metrics, visualizations, and any relevant analysis.

 ## Contributing